-These consolidated financial statements do not include the assets, liabilities or operations of The Ottawa Hospital Residence Corporation, a controlled entity, nor the following entities where the Hospital has an economic interest including: The Ottawa Hospital Foundation, Ottawa Hospital Research Institute, Eastern Ontario Regional Laboratory Association Inc., its auxiliaries, Hospital Food Services - Ontario Inc., Ottawa Regional Hospital Linen Services Incorporated, and Champlain Health Supply Services.
-The summarized financial information of The Ottawa Hospital Residence Corporation is disclosed in note 13.
+These non-consolidated financial statements do not include the assets, liabilities or operations of the University of Ottawa Heart Institute and The Ottawa Hospital Residence Corporation, two controlled entities, nor the following entities where the Hospital has an economic interest including: The Ottawa Hospital Foundation, Ottawa Hospital Research Institute, Eastern Ontario Regional Laboratory Association Inc., its auxiliaries, Hospital Food Services - Ontario Inc., Ottawa Regional Hospital Linen Services Incorporated and Champlain Health Supply Services.
+The summarized financial information of the University of Ottawa Heart Institute and The Ottawa Hospital Residence Corporation is disclosed in note 13.